 The provisional results are made available to participants via the Capacity Market Platform on the approved date.
 The provisional results are then made available to general public via publication on the SEMO website on the agreed date.
 The results remain provisional until approved by the Regulatory Authorities.
-The approval of the Final Auction Results for this 2025/2026 T-4 Capacity Auction occurred on 5th May 2022.
-The results are now final.
+The approval of the Final Auction Results for this 2025/2026 T-4 auction is due to occur on or before the 28th of April 2022.